 I have always been interested in railways and went through the obligatory number collecting phase, growing out of it about the time they stopped painting locos the proper shade of blue!
 Signalling has always been the area in which I found myself most fascinated which is probably due to many happy hours spent unofficially in boxes along the North Stafford during my youth.

 This project was sparked by a rail trip in 1997 from Derby to Matlock.
 I began idly wondering about the pre-powerbox signalling trying to visualise where the signalboxes might have been sited.
 With the exception of spotting the pulley runs for Broadholme box over the Derwent bridge, I failed miserably.
 However, I was hooked!

-The task - if that is the right word - I set myself was to research and detail the mechanical signalling within the area of Derby powerbox.
-I have also extended my 'patch' to include the NSR line as far as Uttoxeter as this is still manually signalled.
+The task — if that is the right word — I set myself was to research and detail the mechanical signalling within the area of the (now itself abolished) Derby powerbox.
+I have also extended my 'patch' to include the NSR line as far as Uttoxeter (and a bit later for completeness, Rocester and Ashbourne) as the NSR main line is still manually signalled.
 The area also includes lines which didn't survive long enough to see power signalling, notably the GNR Derbyshire extension, the Butterley branch and the brewery railways of Burton on Trent - with all the crossings which once dominated the town.

 It is no surprise, therefore, that I have identified over 250 different signal box locations within this comparatively small area.
 Thanks mainly to the Midland Railway's policy of building small boxes and replacing them with bigger structures when required, many of the sites had up to four different boxes on them over the years.

 I have prepared a diagram which shows the principal signalbox sites and the boundaries of my area of interest...